Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

 <p class="firstLetter">Are we all not stars in our own narratives, aching to make a mark?
 Driven by the pursuit of success, we mold ourselves to fit the framework of accomplishment.
-And in this shared human experience, few exemplify the journey of The Achiever - the Enneagram type 3 - as vividly as <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Jason_Calacanis">Jason Calacanis</a>.
+And in this shared human experience, few exemplify the journey of The Achiever - the Enneagram type 3 - as vividly as <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Jason_Calacanis">Jason Calacanis</a>.
 Let's dive into a nuanced understanding of Jason Calacanis' personality through the lens of Enneagram.</p>

 > **Disclaimer** This analysis of Jason Calacanis's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Jason Calacanis.